J-Afzal/Terminal-Games/README.md

 **Supports:** 1 player (user vs computer) and 0 players (computer vs computer).

-**Features:** The arrow keys can be used to navigate the board.
+**Features:** The arrow keys on Windows or the `WASD` on other platforms can be used to navigate the board.
 Selecting ship positions can be done in either an incrementing or decrementing order with respect to the co-ordinates.
-Backspace can be used to undo a ship co-ordinate selection for a ship that has not been completely placed on the board.
+Backspace on Windows or the `Z` key on other platforms can be used to undo a ship co-ordinate selection for a ship that has not been completely placed on the board.

 **Note:** The computer's choices are random for both selecting where to place ships and where to attack.